Authentic Lessons for 21st Century Learning

 What Are You Doing and Why?

 This instructional strategy is a quick formative assessment of your class's understanding of the purpose of a learning activity.
-The data collected in this quick check-in will tell you if the students are engaged both with their hands-on and their minds-on.
+The data collected in this quick check-in will tell you if the students are engaged, both hands-on and minds-on.

 What Are You Doing and Why?